aR7dx/pyqt6-pdf-qrcode/doc/documentation_EN.md

 - The Raspberry Pi-Pico (contains a mini-program that writes a USB frame in a loop)
 - The application (not located on the raspberry pi-pico)

+To download the project go to the [home page](https://github.com/SneaKxyz/pyqt6-pdf-qrcode/tree/main) and download the ZIP file for the latest release.
+On the left-hand side of the screen you should see the latest releases (e.g. v0.1.0-beta).

 ### Raspberry Pi-Pico:

 > This part is optional if you have [switched from joystick to keyboard/mouse](#switchjoytokey), if so we refer you to the [application installation](#installproject), otherwise follow the instructions below !